w3c/wcag3/guidelines/terms/acronym.md

 status: developing
 ---

-:term[initialism] An abbreviation where each letter is pronounced separately.
+:term[acronym] An abbreviation where the letters are pronounced together as a word.

 :::example
-"HTML" for Hypertext Markup Language
+"UNESCO" for United Nations Educational, Scientific and Cultural Organization
 :::

 :::note
-This differs from an acronym, where the letters are pronounced together as a word, such as "UNESCO" for United Nations Educational, Scientific and Cultural Organization.

-In contrast to :term[non-interactive elements].
-For example, headings or paragraphs.
+In contrast to :term[initialism]
 :::